10 things to know about VHR satellite data

 Geological and vegetation mapping

-From visualising features with band combinations to more sophisticated spectral analysis techniques, the are many ways in which we can utilise derive added value from the imagery.
+From to more sophisticated spectral analysis techniques, the are many ways in which we can utilise derive added value from the imagery.

 Change detection